 Learn more about your audience with demographic data

-The objective, while analyzing your statistics, is to better understand your audience so you can adapt to them and offer them more content that would correspond to them.
-To learn more about your listeners, check out their demographics like genre, age, geographic location, and their listening habits.
+The objective, while analyzing your statistics, is to better understand your audience so you can adapt to them and create more content that they’ll relate to and enjoy.

 When you create a very realistic portrait of your typical listener, you can manage to retain them as your audience… which is really what you want! 🥰